lkk688/DeepDataMiningLearning/docs/source/vectordb.md

 pip install pinecone #install without gRPC pip install "pinecone-client[grpc]"
 ```
-use your API key to initialize your client:
+Use your API key to initialize your client:
 ```bash
 PINECONE_API_KEY="YOUR_API_KEY"
 from pinecone import Pinecone, ServerlessSpec